+STEPHEN MULLENS

+Gainesville, FL

+stephen.mullens@ufl.edu

+UNIVERSITY OF FLORIDA

 Assistant Instructional Professor

 University of Florida

 2019-Present

-Spearhead the creation of a new bachelor degree program in meteorology, serve as the lead for the meteorology program for the Geography Department, and to develop and teach a majority of the meteorology courses.
+Spearhead the creation of a new bachelor's degree program and minor in meteorology, serve as the meteorology program's undergraduate coordinator for the Geography Department, and develop and teach a majority of the core meteorology courses.
 Serve the department in other committee roles.

+Awards Won: